 Ask Dutch people what they think is stereotypical American (or don’t, because they will tell you anyway 😉 ) and after they verbally go through the Rolodex of stereotypes (ignorance, obesity, TRUMP, etc) then they likely land on one final word: Fake.

 Many people here have told me that they perceive Americans as being fake.
 Fake nice that is.
 The first time I heard this, I was really surprised – I didn’t feel like there was anything fake about me.

 What about Americans do the Dutch find fake?
 Firstly, our politeness.
 We are not nearly as direct as the Dutch.
 Secondly, our small talk.
-This is one of my biggest pet peeves when it comes to stereotypes, and I’ve spent a lot of time thinking about why we see things so differently.
+This is one of my biggest pet peeves when it comes to American stereotypes, and I’ve spent a lot of time thinking about why we see things so differently.

 Being direct vs. being polite

 In Dutch culture, especially in the work place, people don’t really beat around the bush about what they mean.
 They just say it – if they think something is crap, they’ll tell you.
 If they have a problem with you, it’s more than likely they’ll confront you with it to move past any misunderstandings.
 To be honest, I really like this approach.
 It not only saves time, but it also makes you feel that you can trust your colleagues in that they will be upfront with you about how they feel instead of going behind your back (in most cases).

 It’s this Dutch way of doing that makes it so hard for them to understand why Americans aren’t more straight forward with their thoughts.
 Why are Americans so concerned with hurting someone’s feelings with feedback?
 Especially if it is work related, it’s not personal, so why not be straightforward about your thoughts?